 Should an apprentice be required to be re-assessed in any examinations, they must make themselves available to take them.
-All exams must be taken at the Edinburgh campus.
+All exams must be taken at the Edinburgh campus, or other venue as prescribed by the University.
+A student of the University cannot choose where they sit an exam.

-5.2.4 Progress Monitoring - formal and informal
+5.2.5 Progress Monitoring - formal and informal

-Personal tutors will speak to apprentices at least every two weeks to discuss progress and for apprentices to identify any issues that may affect their progress.
+Personal tutors will speak to apprentices regularly to discuss progress and for apprentices to identify any issues that may affect their progress.
 The Personal Tutor will inform the Work-based Mentor and Programme Director so that necessary support can be put in place.

-Lecturers will have contact each week through the on-campus activities.
-Lecturers will record attendance and monitor progress (e.g. lack of preparation, failure to submit coursework) and advise the Personal Tutor.
+Lecturers will have contact each week through the on-campus (or virtual) activities.
+Lecturers will record attendance and monitor progress (e.g., lack of preparation, failure to submit coursework) and advise the Personal Tutor.
 The Personal Tutor will raise any issues with the apprentice and escalate to the Programme Director and Work-based Mentor as appropriate.

-The Individual Learning Agreement may also be used as a guide for both formal and informal progress monitoring of elements of University-Based Learning.
+The Individual Learning Agreement may also be used as a guide for both formal and informal progress monitoring of elements of University-based learning.
 This should be used in conjunction with the relevant Programme and Course Specifications.